• Facebook

 Electrocution in the workplace usually comes from employer negligence on some level.
 It can be caused by frayed or old wires or loose connectors, machines that have not been properly grounded or wires that are improperly placed, such as under carpets or under equipment.
 All workplaces should have policies and procedures in place to keep all workers safe when working with or around electricity.
 It is also vital that all workers be trained with regard to electrical safety measures.

-If either you or a loved one suffered any kind of electrocution injury, you should contact the experienced Electrical Injury Attorneys at Blizzard Law PLLC to help you file a claim and recover for your injuries and damages, including your medical expenses, lost earnings and your pain and suffering.
+If either you or a loved one suffered any kind of electrocution injury, you should contact the experienced Electrical Injury Attorneys at Blizzard Greenberg PLLC to help you file a claim and recover for your injuries and damages, including your medical expenses, lost earnings and your pain and suffering.
 We can help you protect your rights under Texas and federal law.

-https://www.blizzardlaw.com/wp-content/uploads/2018/11/electrician-2755683.jpg 1331 2000 damg https://www.blizzardlaw.com/wp-content/uploads/2020/07/logo-blizzard-law-pllc-2-300x92.png damg2015-07-27 16:28:272019-07-27 21:27:59Electrocution in the Texas Workplace
+https://www.blizzardlaw.com/wp-content/uploads/2018/11/electrician-2755683.jpg 1331 2000 e.blizzard https://www.blizzardlaw.com/wp-content/uploads/2023/08/Blizzard-Greenberg-HEX-0d266c-for-web-300x111.png e.blizzard2015-07-27 16:28:272019-07-27 21:27:59Electrocution in the Texas Workplace

 refinery accidents